avishkasrimal01/ObservaX_frontend/README.md

 3. Open a new terminal.
 4. Type ‘npm install’ and click enter.
 5. After the node modules getting downloaded, type ‘npm run dev’ and click enter.
-6. Open the web browser and navigate to "http://localhost:5173"
+6. Open the web browser and navigate to "http://localhost:5173".
-7. The frontend application will be displayed
+7. The frontend application will be displayed.
 8. Admin Credentials: admin@gmail.com | PW - asd123